Cyrix126/gupaxx/IDEAS.md

 On Linux, we can activate 1GB pages after detecting CPU flags.
 We can also add cpu affinity option.
 #### Manual optimizations
 On the XMRig tab, inform users about manual optimizations that Gupaxx can't control.
 For example, disabling hyper-threading in BIOS is recommended.
-### Watch Stratum Data instead of estimate.
-Right now, the algorithm estimate the eHR with the estimation made by the P2Pool instance which is calculating from passed shares.
-The algorithm could instead watch the stats from the stratum server, which is more precise but would take into account only miners which are pointed to it.
-The algorithm would still check the estimation made by the P2Pool instance of Gupaxx and warn the user if it seems there is too much difference between the data of the stratum server and the one of P2Pool.
-It could prevent the user to forget to configure a miner to the stratum P2Pool.
-Could also be an option in advanced tab of XvB warning the user that he should point all his miners to the P2Pool instance of Gupaxx to take them into account.
-It can be a checkbox into advanced option of XvB to use the stratum data.
 ### Automatic sending of funds
 A way to automatically send funds of mining to a wallet address or multiple wallet addresses by setting a minimum amount and % with time frequency or setting a fixed amount and priority.
 ### Wait for sync to start of XMRig